 -My favorite TD is Glen Lowman.
 Foothills Disc Golf Club is the greatest!

-I also love rock music, I play the guitar, drums, and sing a little.
+I also love rock music, post-hardcore to be exact.
+I play the guitar, drums, and sing a little.